ProSweeper/sei-06-21-22/projects/project-1/project-1-requirements.md

 Thanks to the amount of logic there is in a game, there's no better app than a game to teach you how to **think like a programmer**!

 Everyone will get a chance to **be creative**, and work through some really **tough programming challenges**.
-You got your feet wet with Tic-Tac-Toe, and we built a game during class - now it's time to step it up a notch.
+You got your feet wet with our game code-alongs during class - now it's time to step it up a notch.

 **You will be working individually for this project**.
 However, your instructors and instructor assistants will be available for support via the support channel in Slack.
 Please be sure to provide the details of the issue you are having - screenshots and relevant code are very helpful.